1core2life/item-cart/README.md

-# item-cart
+# ItemCart

-This is chrome extension
+This is chrome extension and vertical bookmark service for shopping

-Item-cart is all in one shopping list like cart
+ItemCart is All-In-One shopping list like carts

+## Feature

+1. Folder tree you can edit
+2. Show Link thumbnail